 On our way back down to Portal we’ll enter the South Fork of Cave Creek Canyon.
 This famous spot is perhaps the best place to find Elegant Trogon in the USA.
 With luck, we may hear this colourful and rare bird giving its barking call from within the towering sycamore trees lining the trickling Cave Creek.
 Many other birds are possible here, including noisy Mexican Jays, chattering White-throated Swifts and Bridled Titmouse.

 We will also want to take some time today to explore the tiny hamlet of Portal itself.
 During the day, many birds are attracted to feeders lining the single street of this real life ‘one horse town’.
 We will hope for Harris’s Hawk along with Crissal and Bendire’s Thrashers, Burrowing Owl and Black-tailed Gnatcatcher, while yet more hummingbird feeders offer further opportunities to watch for the lovely Violet-crowned Hummingbird, a very rare resident in Arizona.

 After dinner this evening we’ll have a look around town for night birds.
 Possibilities at Portal include Lesser Nighthawk and Western Screech Owl, as well as Elf Owl and Great Horned Owl - two enticing species at opposite ends of the scale in terms of size!
 Night Portal

 CAVE CREEK & WILLCOX SEWAGE PONDS, DEPART PHOENIX

-Our flight arrives back into London Heathrow this afternoon, where our spring birding tour to Arizona concludes.
+Afternoon arrival into London Heathrow, where our spring birding tour to Arizona concludes.